-During the initial six-month introductory period of employment, employees will accrue vacation (or voluntary annual leave), but are not eligible to use vacation and/or voluntary annual leave.
-WCA introductory employees will accrue and are eligible to use paid sick leave during thisthe introductory period.
-Introductory employees are eligible to use approved unpaid leave with prior supervisory approval.
-Introductory employees are eligible to participate in other WCA benefits during the first three months of employment, except holidays and unless otherwise specifically addressed in this document or as required by law.
+During the initial six-month period of employment, employees will accrue vacation (or voluntary annual leave), but are not eligible to use vacation and/or voluntary annual leave.
+WCA employees will accrue and are eligible to use paid sick leave during this period.
+Employees are eligible to utilize a personal or floating holiday.
+Employees are eligible to use approved unpaid leave with prior supervisory approval.
+Employees are not eligible to participate in other WCA benefits during the first three months of employment, except holidays and unless otherwise specifically addressed in this document or as required by law.
 WCA shall evaluate the employee's performance after completion of six months of employment.
-Upon satisfactory completion of six months of employment and written recommendation from the Executive Officer, an the employee may will be eligible for a modest pay salary adjustment, not to exceed 2 percent, in recognition of meeting performance standards and fulfillment of job expectations.
+Upon satisfactory completion of six months of employment and written recommendation from the Executive Officer, an employee may be eligible for a modest pay adjustment, not to exceed 2 percent, in recognition of meeting performance standards and fulfillment of job expectations.
 The anniversary date of merit and/or cost of living adjustment shall not change with this adjustment.
 The employee shall remain eligible for cost of living and/or merit increases at the discretion of management, budget permitting.

-"Length of service" dates back to the initial date of employment.
-The WCA will continue to evaluate the employee's performance following the introductory period and throughout the employee's tenure with the WCA.
+"Length of service" dates to the initial date of employment.
+The WCA will continue to evaluate the employee's performance throughout the employee's tenure with the WCA.

-Per Section 2.0, WCA employeespersonnel are employed on an at-will basis.
-Employees may be terminated or disciplined with or without cause and with or without advance notice, including at any time during the introductory period, by the employee or WCA.
+Per Section 2.0, WCA employees are employed on an at-will basis.
+Employees may be terminated with or without cause and with or without notice.